lala-la-flaca/DevOpsBootcamp_7_docker/README.md

 ## ✅ Benefits
 - <b>Simplifies multi-container management.</b>
 - <b>All services are defined in one file.</b>
-- <b>Easier to modify configurations.</b>
+- <b>Configuration is easier to modify.</b>
-- <b>By default it creates a dedicated docker network and adds all services to the network.</b>
+- <b>It creates a dedicated docker network and adds all services to the network by default.</b>

 1. Create the docker-compose.yaml file